ozdenizdolu/ProjectGameAI/glossary.rst

 at game_state, and evaluation is a mapping of players of the game to the evaluation of game_state with respect to the respective players.
-The inputs, moves and player, are the legal moves at the game_state and the player having the turn, respectively; they are provided only for performance.
+The inputs, moves and player, are the legal moves at the game_state and the player having the turn, respectively; they can also be deduced from the game state, but they are provided to improve performance.

 game